Beehive in a frosty UK apiary on a November morning

 Mice look for warm nesting sites in autumn and winter.
 Without guards they can enter hives, destroy comb and disturb the cluster.
 Mouse guards allow bees to fly while keeping rodents out.

 Most main varroa treatments should have been completed earlier.
-In November you mainly monitor levels and plan a suitable mid-winter oxalic acid treatment when colonies are brood-light, following approved methods and guidance.
+In November you mainly monitor levels, review autumn outcomes and plan a suitable mid-winter oxalic acid treatment when colonies are brood-light, following approved methods and guidance.

 Review your records, decide which colonies you might breed from, plan equipment purchases, book association events or training, and explore the Beekeeping Guides for ideas to refine your management next year.